KarthickRagul/Azure_Fundamentals/README.md

        * Stopped state of VM will be partially charged for compute
        * Deallocation of VM will not be charged for compute
        * Changing Dynamic ip address to Static ip address follow these steps:---
-              * Disassociate the public Ip using networking->ip config tab
+              * Disassociate the public Ip using VM->networking->network interface->ip configuration->inconfig->disassociate
-              * Choose Ip type as Static from the VM
+              * Choose Ip type as Static from the VM->public ip->static
-              * And then Associate the static ip
+              * And then Associate the static ip VM->networking->network interface->ip configuration->ip config-> associate
        * We can check the limit for vm creation for a particular region by subcription->usage and quotas
        * **Azure Marketplace for VM** where you can install softwares for ur virtual machine
        * **Avaliablity Sets** are used to maintain the availability of VM's, If one goes down then another one back up's.
 It will be only in server level not app level